How does a Chemical Peel work?

 - While healing times will vary on the type of chemical peel you had done, proper skincare is very important and will speed up healing time, help results last longer, and prevent infection. * Cleaning the skin often with water or a special wash from your doctor. * Changing the dressing or ointment on the wound (for medium and deep peels). * Moisturizing the skin daily. * Avoiding any sun exposure until peeling has stopped and sunscreen can be used.

 - Are chemical peels safe?

 - With most chemical peels, adverse reactions are rare, but can include scarring, numbness, and infection.
 Following mild to medium peels, patients can expect some relatively common chemical peel side effects, such as mild irritation, redness, and peeling.
 In rare cases deep peels using phenol can cause more severe problems during treatment.
 As with any medical procedure, it is best to consult with a trained dermatologist who can best evaluate the best procedure based on your wants, while taking your health into account.

 Get Chemical Peel treatment at Fond du Lac, Wisconsin

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Matthew Fanelli and Dr. Sean Pattee, offering Chemical Peel treatment to the residents of Fond du Lac, Wisconsin.
+This Forefront Dermatology clinic, is led by board-certified dermatologist, Dr. Sean Pattee, offering Chemical Peel treatment to the residents of Fond du Lac, Wisconsin.